jbeck018/howlerops/docs/compliance/SECURITY_QUESTIONNAIRE.md

 ### 1.2 Service Description

-SQL Studio provides a cloud-based SQL database management platform that enables teams to:
+Howlerops provides a cloud-based SQL database management platform that enables teams to:
 - Query and manage multiple databases securely
 - Collaborate on database projects in real-time
 - Visualize database schemas and relationships